 If the enamel on your pet needs a sealant, we use Oravet.
 It significantly reduces plaque and tartar formation by creating an invisible barrier that helps prevent bacteria from attaching to your pet’s teeth.

 One of the most important things you can do to slow down the recurrence of dental disease is to brush your pets teeth.
 This will help keep the gums healthy and prevent tartar buildup on the teeth on the cheek side (buccal) of the mouth, although it does not work as well on the teeth on the tongue (lingual) side of the mouth.
-Even though this may sound like an impossible feat for an uncooperative pet, or even a ludicrous idea, it is one of the best ways to prevent dental disease.
+Even though this may sound like an impossible feat for an uncooperative pet, it is one of the best ways to prevent dental disease.
 Even though the teeth will eventually need professional cleaning again in the future (most people get their teeth cleaned several times per year), proper brushing will decrease the amount of dental disease that occurs and the number of times we will have to clean your pet’s teeth over its lifetime.

 Due to the short life span of pets in relation to people, proper home care of your pet’s teeth becomes an important health measure.
 When brushing the teeth there are some common sense things to do to make the process go smoother.
 One of our technicians will demonstrate some of these techniques with one of our hospital cats (they love the attention).
 It is important to remain calm and patient, since for most pets having something put into their mouths is a new experience.
 With a little tincture of time, the procedure progresses smoothly. also, it is highly advantageous to start the brushing process at an early age.